marcus-grant/notes/bayes-theory.md

 ### What is a Confusion Matrix?

-A confusion matrix is a graphical representation that is used to summarize the performance of a classification algorithm.
+A [confusion matrix][-confusion] is a graphical representation that is used to summarize the performance of a classification algorithm.
 In fact,
 only looking at the accuracy score of an algorithm might be misleading if